blytkerchan/blytkerchan.github.io/_posts/2009-08-14-hiding-complexity-in-c.markdown

 comments: true
 date: 2009-08-14 14:39:55+00:00
 layout: post
-permalink: /blog/2009/08/hiding-complexity-in-c/
-slug: hiding-complexity-in-c
 title: Hiding Complexity in C++
 wordpress_id: 150
 categories:
   - C &amp; C++
 tags:
   - complexity
   - Posts that need to be re-tagged (WIP)
 ---

 C++ is a programming language that, aside from staying as close to the machine as possible (but no closer) and as close to C as possible (but no closer), allows the programmer to express abstraction if a few very elegant constructs.
 That is probably the one thing I like best about C++.

 <!--more-->

 This morning, while coding on a product for Vlinder Software, I had a function to write that was to handle at least ten different scenarios, which first had to be identified, and had subtle and not-so-subtle consequences, including, but not limited to, four scenarios in which the function had to recurse up the directory tree.
 The calling code is ignorant to these scenarios - and should be, for it doesn't need to know about them.
 I didn't want to expose the existence of these scenarios any more than strictly necessary, but I did want readable code.
 I.e., at the calling point, I just wanted this:

     HANDLE handle(createFCNHandle(monitor));

 This means createFCNHandle had to behave differently according to a set of flags in monitor, and the current state of the filesystem.

 I could have written one huge function with a few loops in it, or broken it up into a few functions that would live in a separate namespace and call that from createFCNHandle.
 That would've been a respectable way of implementing it (the latter, not the former).
 That's not what I did, however: I decided to use two facilities that C++ offers that are underestimated most of the time, IMHO: the fact that you can construct an object in-place by calling its constructor, and the fact that you can overload the cast operator.

 Here's what the code looks like:

     /* this is a pseudo-function: it's an object that gets created by invoking its
      * constructor and is then automatically cast to the intended return type.
 The
      * naming convention suggests its a function for this purpose.
 The intent is to